tzolnai/tobii_calibration/README.md

 ## Examples

-To find the eyetracker, determing eyetracker coordinatest, define the experimental monitor, and run a full 5-point calibration routine:
+Init a TobiiHelper object, set the default monitor, set the default eye tracker and run a full 5-point calibration:

 ```
-# Import the wrapper
+# Import the calibration module
-import tobii_pro_wrapper as tpw
+import tobii_calibration as tc

 # Create a TobiiHelper object
-tobii_helper = tpw.TobiiHelper()
+tobii_helper = tc.TobiiHelper()

 # Idenfity and define the experimental monitor
 tobii_helper.setMonitor()